 Can Bitcoin be shut down?

-Many new investors are shy of investing in Bitcoin, especially those who aren’t particularly tech savvy because they worry that something will happen to “shut down” the Bitcoin system either robbing them of their investments or rendering them worthless.
+Many new investors are shy of investing in Bitcoin, especially those who aren’t particularly tech-savvy because they worry that something will happen to “shut down” the Bitcoin system either robbing them of their investments or rendering them worthless.
 Fortunately, Bitcoin is designed to make this impossible.
 The whole point of Bitcoin is that it is an attempt to democratize currency and it is based upon Blockchain technology which means that it is duplicated thousands of times across thousands of different computers.
 Thus, it cannot be hacked or corrupted as the data is not stored in one central place.
 Its control is in the hands of those who use it.
 There is no central authority for Bitcoin, although there is a Bitcoin Foundation that provides oversight.
 However, even the Bitcoin Foundation has no authority over the cryptocurrency.

-Are there an infinite amount of Bitcoin units?
+Is there an infinite amount of Bitcoin units?

 No, and this is why its scarcity is a contributing factor to its value.
 The way in which the Bitcoin system is designed to distribute units of the cryptocurrency slowly to the tune of 21 million units over the next century.
 This is why Bitcoin’s proponents call it digital gold.
 It’s worth noting however, that while the current system enables Bitcoin to stay finite there are at present no guarantees that this will change, nor can we accurately predict what will happen to Bitcoin’s value if an influx of units were to come into circulation.
 However, this is no different from fiat currencies.
 Banks and governments create money out of nowhere at all through quantitative easing.